nus-cs2103-AY2223S1/tp/docs/_ug/commands/ItemCommands.md

 **Assumptions:**

 * The currently displayed [[ item-list-box:Item List Box ]] in FoodRem shows the item named "Onion" at INDEX value 1.
-* Initially, the "Onion" item has a `QUANTITY` value of 8.
+* Initially, the "Onion" item has a "Quantity" of 8.
 {% endcapture %}
 {%
   include command-format.md